astern-puffins/redesigned-couscous/reports/notes.md

 Load Testing Lambda Functions API Python Success usually comes to those who are too busy to be looking for it.
 Testing Success is not in what you have, but who you are.
 JavaScript Happiness is not something ready made.
 It comes from your own actions.
 OAuth I find that the harder I work, the more luck I seem to have.
 WebSockets UX Optimization Big Data IoT Latency Optimization API Gateway Parallel Processing Zero Downtime Deployment Message Queue Data Science Scalability
+DevOps Don't be afraid to give up the good to go for the great.
+If you can dream it, you can do it.
+Serverless Kafka Event-driven Architecture Message Queue Database Indexing Load Testing Artificial Intelligence RabbitMQ A/B Testing